Stabyourself/nestrischamps-emulator-connector/readme.md

 - Enter the websocket URL and your secret

 ### Mesen
-- Extract to Mesen/lua, creating the folder if it doesn't exist
+- **On Windows:** Extract to Mesen/lua, creating the folder if it doesn't exist
+- **On Linux:** Extract to Mesen
-- Copy Mesen/lua/nestrischamps/environment.lua.example to Mesen/lua/nestrischamps/environment.lua
+- Copy nestrischamps/environment.lua.example to Mesen/lua/nestrischamps/environment.lua
 - Edit the file you just copied, putting your secret into the DEFAULTSECRET string
 - Run Mesen, run Tetris
 - Go to Debug -> Script Window